linux-test-project/ltp/doc/users/setup_tests.rst

 Tests setup
 ===========

-The internal LTP library provides a set of features that permits to customize tests behavior by setting environment variables and using specific tests arguments.
+The internal LTP library provides a set of features that lets you customize tests behavior by setting environment variables and using specific tests arguments.